vinayrajaikar/Fitness_Guide-Website/README.md

 - **Material-UI**: For responsive and visually appealing interface components.
 - **RapidAPI**: For fetching exercise GIFs to enhance visual guidance.
 - **Gemini API**: Powers the diet section, providing tailored meal plans and dietary recommendations.

-## Project Overview:
-This project is a self-learning initiative, completed in approximately three months.
-I was responsible for the entire development process, including UI design, API integration, and optimization for a seamless user experience.
-The project has helped me gain valuable experience in full-stack development, API integration, and creating responsive web applications.

 ## How to Run:
 1. Clone this repository.